M4TH1EU/jarvis-server/README.md

 ## Installation

-If not already installed, you will need Python 3.9 and few other parckage for jarvis to work, you can install them with these commands.
+If not already installed, you will need Python 3.9 and few other packages for jarvis to work, you can install them with these commands.

 ```shell
 $ sudo add-apt-repository ppa:deadsnakes/ppa